Webpixelia/coupons-after-order/readme.txt

 8. "My coupons" on the account page

 == Changelog ==
+= 1.3.7 =
+* Added new method to register custom column hooks for both HPOS and non-HPOS environments
+* Implemented changes to be in compliance with WordPress guidelines

 = 1.3.6 =
 * Removed version check on Github
 * Removed HEREDOC syntax to adhere to the WordPress guidelines